South Longford (UK Parliament constituency)

-South Longford was a parliamentary constituency in Ireland, which returned one Members of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
+South Longford was a parliamentary constituency in Ireland, which returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.

 Before the 1885 general election and after the dissolution of Parliament in 1918 the area was part of the Longford constituency.

 Boundaries

 This constituency comprised the southern part of County Longford.

 1885–1918: The baronies of Moydow, Rathcline and Shrule, and those parts of the baronies of Ardagh and Longford not contained within the constituency of North Longford.